jrTilak/jrTilak/README.md

 ### I'm Tilak Thapa, a full-stack web/app developer.
 Driven by curiosity and a relentless pursuit of growth, I specialize in building powerful, scalable web applications—going beyond the MERN stack and Next.js to craft seamless digital experiences. 💻

-With over 2.3 years of hands-on experience, I’ve built and shipped impactful digital solutions that blend clean code with thoughtful user experience.
+With years of hands-on experience, I’ve built and shipped impactful digital solutions that blend clean code with thoughtful user experience.
 My work reflects a belief in constant iteration, continuous learning, and purposeful creation.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” — Martin Fowler